-I’m not a famous scientist so my contribution is not featured on the website.
-Its also much more pessimistic than most of the featured contributions, as I am worried those of us in wealthy and safer places will behave inhumanely to those bearing the brunt of the climate change impacts, and instead of helping, will desperately self-preserve our advantages.
+My contribution was more pessimistic than most of the others, as I am worried those of us in wealthy and safer places will behave inhumanely to those bearing the brunt of the climate change impacts, and instead of helping, will desperately self-preserve our advantages.
 I think that will have deep psychological consequences.
-Anyway, as even my ‘best’ handwriting is illegible, so I transcribed my contribution here:
+Anyway, as even my ‘best’ handwriting is illegible, I transcribed my contribution here:

 How do I feel about climate change?